couchbase/docs-operator/updatingCouchbase.md

 This will open a text editor with the current cb-example configuration.
 You can then make edits and save and close the text editor.
 Upon closing the text editor the edits will be pushed back to Kubernetes.

 It should also be noted that some fields in the Couchbase cluster configuration cannot be edited after the cluster is created.
 We have noted these fields in the [Couchbase Configuration](couchbaseClusterConfig.md) documentation.
-In the future Kubernetes will allow us to validate these fields and catch mistakes, but unfortuantley this validation feature is  still a Kubernetes alpha feature.
+In the future Kubernetes will allow us to validate these fields and catch mistakes, but unfortunately this validation feature is  still a Kubernetes alpha feature.